Selenium is a nutrient essential to human health. And as an antioxidant, it may help fight off illness.

 Selenium has some properties that may help prevent certain types of cancer.
 Exactly how it might do this isn’t clear.
 It may have something to do with antioxidant properties that reduce damage to DNA.

 Some have found no association between selenium and breast cancer.
 Some have been inconclusive, but other studies seem to indicate some kind of association.

 - A 2017 study looked at the impact of low serum selenium on survival of women with breast cancer.
 The research suggested that a selenium level over 64.4 µg//L (micrograms per liter) might be beneficial for women in treatment for breast cancer.
 The study noted that selenium supplementation may be helpful, but more research is needed to confirm this.

-- A 2016 meta-analysis suggests an inverse relation between selenium and total cancer risk, including breast cancer.
+- A suggests an inverse relation between selenium and total cancer risk, including breast cancer.
 The researchers found that selenium supplementation is not associated with cancer risk.
 They noted that different types of selenium supplementation may have different effects on health.

 - A 2014 study indicates that when selenium is attached to a monoclonal antibody used to treat breast cancer, it’s better at destroying cancer cells in women who have developed resistance to chemotherapy.

 - A 2010 study found that radiation therapy reduced selenium serum levels in women with breast cancer.

 In 2013, the U.S. Food and Drug Administration (FDA) allowed dietary supplements with selenium to state, “some scientific evidence suggests that consumption of selenium may reduce the risk of certain forms of cancer… FDA has determined that this evidence is limited and not conclusive.”